Skip to main content

 And for good reason.
 Mailchimp holds the top chunk of the market with about 68%, reports Datanyze.
 Constant Contact is third at 6%, just behind Klaviyo.
 They're both industry leaders with deep roots.
 So — which is better for you?
 And how can you be sure you're getting the best value for your investment?

 Here at Zoe Marketing & Communications, our clients use both.
-Heck, over our 15+ years in digital marketing, we've used both!
-So we're here to help you navigate some key features:
+We're here to help you navigate some key features:

 1. Pricing plans and perks